browsermedia/bcms_kcfinder/README.markdown

 This will clear the local asset pipeline cache, which is necessary if you had cached/generated JS configuration files that used the stock ckeditor config.

+## Jquery versions

+This has been updated to work with JQuery 1.9.1 and later, which removed several features this module was depending on.
+The fix was to add jquery-migrate-rails.
+This may cause issues if you are using an earlier version of jquery.

 ## TODO

 Things remaining to be implemented: